pecu/FinancialVision/Explainable Digital Currency Candlestick Pattern AI Learner/README.md

 <p>

 * The attack result of the model in experiment 1:
 The result is much closer to the prior knowledge rule, since the ratios of knowledge-based data points that locate in the last three candlesticks are significantly enhanced.
-It means that the retrain model has learned the critical pattern rules and apply them to the classification.
+It means that the re-trained model has learned the critical pattern rules and applied them to the classification.
 <p align="left">
   <img src="https://github.com/pecu/FinancialVision/blob/master/Explainable%20Digital%20Currency%20Candlestick%20Pattern%20AI%20Learner/images/Attacking%20Result%20of%20the%20Experiment%201%20Model.png" width = "600" height = "300">
 <p>

 * The attack result of the model in experiment 2:
-The important feature heatmap does not have a considerable improvement in general.
-The result can explain that it is not easy to control the learning process of deep learning.
+The important feature heatmap does not have a considerable improvement in general, which means that it is not easy to control the learning process of deep learning.
 <p align="left">
   <img src="https://github.com/pecu/FinancialVision/blob/master/Explainable%20Digital%20Currency%20Candlestick%20Pattern%20AI%20Learner/images/Attacking%20Result%20of%20the%20Experiment%202%20Model.png" width = "600" height = "300">
 <p>